Brother of suspect in California family's killing arrested – KION546

 Jesus Salgado — a convicted felon who tried to kill himself a day after the kidnappings — had worked for the family’s trucking business and had a longstanding feud with them, Merced County Sheriff Vern Warnke told The Associated Press Thursday.

-Relatives of the victims and fellow members of the Punjabi Sikh community, meanwhile, were shocked by the killings.
+Relatives of the victims and fellow members of the Punjabi Sikh community were shocked by the killings.

+Jaspreet Kaur, Amandeep Singh’s widow, said in a GoFundMe fundraiser that her husband and his brother had been in the United States for 18 years and supported not only their families in California but also their elderly parents back in India.

+“This is the story of our shared American dream gone wrong,” she wrote.
+“Our loving family was violently taken away from us on October 3rd.”

 “Tonight was the community coming together and showing the Singh family that ‘we’re here with you and we will be here with you for as long as you need us, and we will remember the names of those we lost,’” family friend Priya Lakireddy told the newspaper.